3 ways to Manage Freelancers and Independent Contractors (Guide)

-The demand for independent professional talent is continuing to grow year over year—64.4 million Americans work independently according to our latest research—and businesses are pushing full steam ahead seeking the best ways to find, engage, and retain maintain relationships with these professionals.
+The demand for independent professional talent is continuing to grow year over year—72.7 million Americans work independently according to our latest research.
+As a result, businesses are actively seeking ways to find, engage, and retain relationships with these professionals.
+At the same time, they must also evaluate their contingent workforce management programs holistically to ensure they are truly meeting their core objectives.
+These include reducing the amount of time enterprise managers spend on oversight, streamlining processes, minimizing misclassification risks, lowering costs, and enhancing independent contractor satisfaction.

 GATE